PBFuzz: Agentic Directed Fuzzing for PoV Generation: Conclusion

-We present \sys, an agentic framework for proof-of-vulnerability (PoV) input generation. \sys embodies a novel approach that leverages LLM agents to (1) infer semantic-level constraints required to reach and trigger target vulnerabilities (PLAN), (2) encode the extracted constraints as input-level parameterized spaces (IMPLEMENT), (3) perform property-based testing to solve those constraints (EXECUTE), and (4) use fine-grained execution feedback to iteratively refine hypotheses (REFLECT).

-Our architecture combines on-demand tool orchestration, persistent memory management, fine-grained execution feedback, and property-based testing to bridge the semantic gap between vulnerability comprehension and PoV generation, and to address challenges in LLM reasoning consistency and efficiency.

-Experimental evaluation on the Magma benchmark demonstrates that \sys outperforms state-of-the-art coverage-guided greybox fuzzers, directed greybox fuzzers, and LLM-assisted fuzzers.
-It triggered 57 vulnerabilities more efficiently and consistently than the baselines.
-These results validate that LLMs can serve as autonomous reasoning engines for complex security tasks beyond performing auxiliary code generation.
+This paper presents \sys, an agentic framework for proof-of-vulnerability input generation. \sys embodies a novel approach that leverages LLM agents to (1) infer semantic level constraints required to trigger target vulnerabilities (PLAN), (2) encodes the extracted constraints as input-level parameterized spaces (IMPLEMENT), (3) perform property-based testing to solve the constraints (EXECUTE), and (4) use fine-grained execution feedback to iteratively refine hypotheses (REFLECT).
+Our architecture combines on-demand tool orchestration, persistent memory management, fine-grained execution feedback, and property-based testing to bridge the semantic gap between vulnerability comprehension and PoV generation.
+Experimental evaluation on the Magma benchmark demonstrates that \sys outperforms SOTA coverage-guided greybox fuzzers, directed greybox fuzzers and LLM-assisted fuzzers, triggering 57 vulnerabilities with superior efficiency and consistency.
+The results validate that LLMs can serve as autonomous reasoning engines for complex security tasks beyond auxiliary code generation roles.